icaruszhu/foss/README.md

 - Westby, Emma Jane Hogbin.
 Git for Teams: A User-Centered Approach to Creating Efficient Workflows in Git.
 1 edition.
 Sebastopol, CA: O’Reilly Media, 2015.

 [Chen's note: This is one of the best books I read about Git.
-It is much richer than merely being a technical book on Git as software, but it contains great wisdom on managing and curating collaborative projects.]
+It is much richer than merely being a technical book on Git as a piece of software, but it also contains great wisdom on how to curate collaborative projects.]

 - Brett, Matthew.
 ‘The Curious Coder’s Guide to Git — Curious Git’, 13 February 2017. https://matthew-brett.github.io/curious-git/.